jlevy/og-equity-compensation/README.md

 - 🔑 May require an account to read
 - 📥 PDF or form or download
 - 🔨 Interactive online tool

-**Reading on Holloway**: Our product is designed to help you find and navigate the material you need. **Use the search box**.
-It will reveal definitions, section-by-section results, and content contained in **the hundreds of resources we’ve linked to** throughout the Guide.
-Think of it as a mini library of the best content on equity compensation.
-We also provide mouseover (or short tap on mobile) for **definitions of terms**, related section suggestions, and external links while you read.
-[Let us know](mailto:hello@holloway.com) if you find these useful, or if there’s a feature you’d like to see!

 ### How this Guide is organized